Transfer:

 - The desired ease of editing the videos.

-If you desired digitized 8mm film with the need to do professional quality editing and projection, that is different than a format designed for the most universal compatibility among devices.
+If you desire digitized 8mm film with the need to do professional quality editing and projection, that is different than a format designed for the most universal compatibility among devices.

 The most popular and most widely used format is mp4 because it has many options for resolution which make it usable for small and large platforms and almost every platform supports it.
 For example, a digital file might be desired so that it can be watched on large screen TV and then shared with a cousin in Africa on a smartphone.
 Mp4 can be played on both.
 One drawback to mp4 is that it uses video compression, meaning it is a ‘lossy’ format.